BabylonJS/Documentation/content/resources/Library/BabylonJS_and_Vue_async.md

   },
 ```

 In the file `src/components/BabylonScene.vue` make the following changes.
 We have added a button to trigger the animation.
 Our `hide` function must be `async` so we can `await` the asynchronous method defined in the scene code.
-When the animation ends, an alert is displayed.
+When the animation ends an alert is displayed.

 ```jsx
 <template>